jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 number of tags for doing things such as calling functions or performing conditionals without embedding code in a page.
-However, as an example of using Jakarta Expression Language, one can utilize conditionals to determine whether values are less than, equal to, or greater than other values by specifying lt, eq, or gt, respectively.
+However, as an example of using Jakarta Expression Language, one can utilize conditionals to determine whether values are less than, equal to, or greater than other values by specifying `lt`, `eq`, or `gt`, respectively.
 For example the following would produce the value `"true"`:

 ```